Skip to content

 With unprecedented advances made every day, aerospace manufacturers need reliable fire testing services more than ever.
 Aerospace components feature an exceptional degree of engineering precision and specification, and fire testing is imperative to ensure safety in extreme conditions.

-VTEC is capable of testing components, engine seals and materials from all parts of the craft in our test facility in Bronx, N.Y.
-Our state-of-the-art test facility delivers beyond the call of duty to meet the growing list of needs of aerospace manufacturers.
-We help your products comply with different fire test requirements, which allows them to surpass industry-mandated standards and customer expectations for factors like airflow, strength and smoothness.
+VTEC Labs is capable of testing components and materials from all parts of the craft in our test facility in Bronx, NY.
+Our state-of-the-art test facility delivers expert testing services to meet the growing list of needs of aerospace manufacturers.
+We help your products comply with different fire test requirements, which allows them to surpass industry-mandated standards and customer expectations for factors like airflow, strength, and smoothness.

 Aerospace regulation also requires reliable fire resistance and fireproof testing, which may require specific or customized tests with extremely high temperatures.
-Our tests for aerospace include, but are not limited to, the following.
+Our tests for aerospace include, but are not limited to:

 • ASTM E906: Measuring how quickly materials release heat at different rates

-• FAR AC 20-135: Examining the fireproof and fire-resistant properties of propulsion systems
+• FAA AC 20-135: Examining the fireproof and fire-resistant properties of propulsion systems

 • AITM 2.0005 (7.1.6): Flammability at 60 degrees